My Dinner

 Recipe Variations

-Sometimes the difficult availability of white asparagus broad calls for different methods.
-You can use a jar of white asparagus.
-Simply cook it with the liquid for 8 minutes.
-You may want to add some chicken or vegetable stock to make up 1 litre of liquid.
-Prepare the roux and thicken the sauce with the cream and egg yolk as described in the recipe.
+2. Using Jarred or Canned Asparagus.
+If fresh white asparagus is unavailable, you can use jarred asparagus.
+Cook the asparagus with its liquid for about 8 minutes.
+Add chicken or vegetable stock (affiliate link) to make up 4 cups of liquid.
+Prepare the roux and enrich the soup with cream and egg yolk as described above.

 Eating White Asparagus Soup